cloud-custodian/cloud-custodian/tools/c7n_mailer/README.md

 Templates are authored in [jinja2](http://jinja.pocoo.org/docs/dev/templates/).
 Drop a file with the `.j2` extension into the [`msg-templates`](./msg-templates) directory, and send a pull request to this repo.
-You can then reference it in the notify action as the `template` variable by file name minus extension.
-Templates ending with `.html.j2` are sent as html formatted emails, all others are sent as plain text.
+You can then reference it in the `notify` action as the `template` variable by file name minus extension.
+Templates ending with `.html.j2` are sent as HTML-formatted emails, all others are sent as plain text.

 The following variables are available when rendering templates: